CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/04-deployment-helm/overview.md

 ```bash
 helm uninstall --namespace czertainly czertainly-tlm
 ```

-## Configurable parameters

-You can find current values in the `values.yaml`.
-You can also Specify each parameter using the `--set` or `--set-file` argument to `helm install`.

-For more information about all configurable parameters, see [CZERTAINLY-Helm-Chart](https://github.com/3KeyCompany/CZERTAINLY-Helm-Charts/blob/develop/charts/czertainly/README.md).

 :::info Helm chart
 See [CZERTAINLY-Helm-Charts](https://github.com/3KeyCompany/CZERTAINLY-Helm-Charts) for description of all charts and sub-charts that are available for the platform.